kzingler/kzingler.github.io/voluteer.md

 ---

 **Volunteering**
-1. CGLA/Ice Miller Expungement/Sealing Clinic
+1. CGLA/Ice Miller: Expungement/Sealing Clinic
 September 2021 - Present
 Volunteer attorney aiding in the charting, drafting, and client consultation of petitions for sealing and expungement of cases in Illinois.
 2. Hyde Park Cats
 September 2017 - Present
 Reference checks of potential adopters and fosterer's, fund-raising,